jdtonkin/jdtonkin.github.io/about/index.md

 <img class="pure-img" src="{{ "/assets/img/about_banner.png" | absolute_url }}" >

-I am a postdoctoral scholar at <a href="http://oregonstate.edu/">Oregon State University</a> in Corvallis, OR, USA.
-I'm based in the <a href="http://ib.oregonstate.edu/">Department of Integrative Biology</a>.
+I am a postdoctoral fellow at <a href="https://www.canterbury.ac.nz/">the University of Canterbury</a> in Christchurch, New Zealand.
 Read more about my [research](research) and [publications](publications).

 Prior to this, I gained a PhD from [Massey University](http://www.massey.ac.nz/) in New Zealand looking at the interaction between productivity and disturbance on structuring stream invertebrate diversity patterns.
 I followed that up with a job lecturing in Environmental Management and Marine Studies at [Bay of Plenty Polytechnic](http://www.boppoly.ac.nz/) in Tauranga, New Zealand.
 I then spent one year at [Xi’an Jiaotong-Liverpool University](http://www.xjtlu.edu.cn/en/) in Suzhou, China lecturing Environmental Science.
-I followed that up by a couple of years at [Senckenberg](http://www.senckenberg.de/root/index.php?page_id=71) Research Institute and Natural History Museum in Germany, based in the River Ecology and Conservation [Department](http://www.senckenberg.de/root/index.php?page_id=5217&organisation=true&institutID=1&abteilungID=26) in Gelnhausen.
+I followed that up by a couple of years at [Senckenberg](http://www.senckenberg.de/root/index.php?page_id=71) Research Institute and Natural History Museum in Germany, based in the River Ecology and Conservation [Department](http://www.senckenberg.de/root/index.php?page_id=5217&organisation=true&institutID=1&abteilungID=26) in Gelnhausen, followed by a couple of years at <a href="http://oregonstate.edu/">Oregon State University</a> in Corvallis, OR, USA.

 # Research Interests
+- Ecological networks
 - Stream ecology
 - Community ecology
 - Metacommunity ecology